Skip to main content

 Unless you have a specific reason to do otherwise, you want a built-in dishwasher.

 This is the most common type of dishwasher.
-Dishwashers that require installation are either 24- or 18-inches wide, and connect directly to the water intake in your kitchen.
+Dishwashers that require under-counter installation are either 24- or 18-inches wide, and connect directly to the water intake in your kitchen.

 Assuming you can accommodate one, you want to buy a dishwasher that's built-in.
 On the whole, they have much more cleaning power, won't occupy your sink, use less water and electricity, and are often priced at a better value.
 In the majority of cases, they're simply the best option.